Kafka

 #

-# This option is required to use Kafka driver,
+# This option is required to use the Kafka driver.

 kafka: